DavidAce/h5pp/README.md

 Although well documented, the low-level C API is vast and using it directly can be challenging.
 There are many high-level wrappers already that help the user experience, but as a matter of opinion, things could be even simpler.

-`h5pp` is a high-level C++17 wrapper of the HDF5 C library which aims to be simple to use:
+`h5pp` is a high-level C++17 interface for the HDF5 C library which aims to be simple to use:

 * Read and write common C++ types in a single line of code.
 * No prior knowledge of HDF5 is required.